-One of Mance Rayder's lieutenants, and easily the worst of them, The Lord O'Bones (Rattleshirt to his enemies) is arrogant, vicious, and petty, dressing himself in the bones of his enemies.
-He is the one who captures Jon Snow, and remains extremely suspicious of him throughout A Storm Of Swords
+One of Mance Rayder's lieutenants, The Lord O'Bones ('Rattleshirt' to his enemies) is arrogant, vicious, and petty, dressing himself in the bones of his enemies.
+He is the one who captures Jon Snow, and remains extremely suspicious of him throughout A Storm Of Swords.

-- Character Death: Melisandre burn him instead of Mance, while he's concealed by a glamour to make him look like Mance.
+- Character Death: Melisandre burns him instead of Mance, while he's concealed by a glamour to make him look like Mance.

-- Enemy Mine: With most of the wildlings, but in particular with Harma Dogshead, as the two of them warred against each other once.
+- Enemy Mine: With most of the wildlings, with Harma Dogshead in particular, as the two of them warred against each other once.

 - Jerkass Has a Point: Though a cruel and malicious character, he isn't wrong when he questions Jon's loyalty to the Wildlings or when he continues to be suspicious of him.